Southampton Open Wireless Network

 We also hold regular workshops that give the opportunity for everyone to get together and play with the network and wireless kit.

-How can I help expand the coverage of SOWN?
+How can I help expand the coverage of SOWN network?

-You can request to host a SOWN[at]HOME node by filling in a node request.
+You can request to host a SOWN[at]HOME node (a bespoke Wi-Fi access point) by contacting us.
 Please be aware that nodes can only be requested by staff/students of the University of Southampton.
 Due to the University's regulations, students in halls are not permitted to host nodes.

 If you already host a node, you can manage its settings through the public node admin system.
 Using your SOWN admin account.